aAtilaR3/cookbook-example/README.md

 ## Submission 🎯

-1. Create a new branch with your name (e.g. `cookbook/petar-petrovic`)
-2. Commit your changes
+1. Push your changes to your forked repository
+2. Create a Pull Request from your fork back to the original repository
+   - Use your name as the PR title (e.g. "Petar Petrovic - 4Zida")

 That's it!
 Pick the tasks you want to tackle first and show us your best work.
 Good luck! 🚀